trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 For documentation of *GLOBAL_OPTIONS* see `command-wrapper(1)` manual page.

 -h, \--help
 :   Print short help message and exit.
-Same as `yx help this`.
+Same as `yx help jmp`.

 # EXIT STATUS